-- Click the Start button, click Control Panel, and then click Printers and Other Hardware.
-Click View installed printers or fax printers.

-If the printer is listed, right-click the printer icon.
+- 1. Click Start→ Control Panel→ Printers and Other Hardware→ View installed printers or fax printers. - 2.
+If the printer is listed, right-click the printer icon. - 3.
+Click Properties → Ports.

-Click Properties and click the Ports tab.
 For a parallel printer, ensure that the Print to the following port(s): setting is LPT1 (Printer Port).
 For a USB printer, ensure that the Print to the following port(s): setting is USB.